-Beginning in FY 2017, SJI is funding the Juvenile Justice Reform and State Courts Initiative, which will enable the Resource Center partners to develop national resources and TA for the state courts on this critical area.
+SJI is currently funding the Juvenile Justice Reform and State Courts Initiative, which will enable the Resource Center partners to develop national resources and TA for the state courts on this critical area.
 In collaboration with CCJ and COSCA, the initiative will build on the CCJ/COSCA regional summit and state team work, and be informed by the Models for Change Initiative.

-The NCSC, NCSL, NCJFCJ, CCLP, NJDC, and RFK-NRC will serve as the Expert Working Group for the project.
-The Expert Working Group will:
+The NCSC, NCSL, NCJFCJ, CCLP, NJDC, and RFK-NRC is serving as the Expert Working Group for the project.
+The Expert Working Group is:

-- identify juvenile justice policy, procedures, and practices that should be reformed; - > propose projects to be funded by the initiative; - > provide expertise to identify subject matter experts; and - > provide technical assistance, training, and other activities to the state teams as they continue to implement their action plans.
+- identifying juvenile justice policy, procedures, and practices that should be reformed; - > proposing projects to be funded by the initiative; - > providing expertise to identify subject matter experts; and - providing technical assistance, training, and other activities to the state teams as they continue to implement their action plans.

-The Expert Working Group will also promote court community sharing by disseminating information about the initiative and its resources through various websites, conference presentations, and social media.
+The Expert Working Group is also promoting court community sharing by disseminating information about the initiative and its resources through various websites, conference presentations, and social media.
 Initial topics identified by the Expert Working Group include: access to counsel; dual status youth; mental and behavioral health; probation; risk/needs assessments; status offenders; court administration (e.g. data collection, court rules, alternatives to fines and fees); and model protocols for special populations, such as military families.